-Admittedly, what I often experienced was jealousy, pure and simple.
+Admittedly, what I often experienced was envy, pure and simple.
 I saw what others had earned in my line of work, and occasionally what they hadn’t earned and yet still achieved, and I felt envious.
-You may have experienced that raw, unadulterated envy at some point as well.
+You may have experienced that raw, unadulterated jealousy at some point as well.

 This kind of obvious, apparent envy is not the only type as I have recently learned.